|

 OBJ Background

-We spent all our time in Kenya, except for trips of a few months to a year about every 4 years.
-Since 1998 we have spent over three years in Cyprus, and 4 years in Richmond, Virginia.
+Over the 25 years, we spent all our time in Kenya, except for trips of a few months to a year about every 4 years.
+Since 1998 we have spent 3.5 years in Cyprus, 4 years in Richmond, Virginia, 3 years in Edenvale, South Africa, and since 2009 in Arlington, Texas.
 Our two sons were born and grew up in Kenya.

 Hardships?